-Richard H. Erskine, of Danielson, Ct. passed away on January 23, 2021 at Day Kimball Hospital in Putnam Ct.
-Richard was born in Putnam, Ct. on February 2, 1959.
+Richard H. Erskine, of Danielson, Ct. passed away on in Putnam, Ct. on February 2, 1959.
 Son of the late Reginald and Gertrude (Currier) Erskine.
 Richard is survived by his daughters Christina Erskine and Jessica Erskine, his brother Herbert and Karen (Kramer) Erskine, his grandchildren Noah Curtis, Jacob Longe, Adam Amine and Sarah St.Jean and also many nieces and nephews.
 He is predeceased by his brothers Albert, Reginald, Edward and William and his sisters Helen Welch and Pauline Russell.
 Richard most recently worked at Frito Lav for many years.
 He always enjoyed fishing and hunting.
-Private services will be held at a later Gail S. McElroy, 85 POMFRET-Gail (Sutherlund) McElroy, 85, of Blossom Dr., passed unexpectedly on January 14, 2021 at
+Private services will be held at a later date.

+Gail S. McElroy, 85 POMFRET-Gail (Sutherlund) McElroy, 85, of Blossom Dr., passed unexpectedly on January 14, 2021 at